drvptr/tgatool.c/README.md

    I would like to present your attention a simple tool for TGA images.

 ## HOW TO USE?
-   1.Compile the object module.
+   1. Compile the object module.
 Like this:
    `gcc -o tgatool.o -c ./tgatool.c`
-   2.Include header file in your code, uses *include* macro:
+   2. Include header file in your code, uses *include* macro:
    `#include "tgatool.h"`
-   3.Use function from header, whith them usage (more details in tgatool.h);
+   3. Use function from header, whith them usage (more details in tgatool.h);
-   4.Fun.
+   4. Fun.

 ## FOR WHAT?
    This tool was created for educational purposes.
 You can use it to study